convox/rack/Development.md

 * Rack should have a new option to provision and use private subnets
 * An app load balancer should have a new option to configure Proxy Protocol
-* `convox service create elasticsearch` should be a thing and provision an ElasticSearch cluster
+* `convox services create elasticsearch` should provision an ElasticSearch cluster

 Some general notes when making changes to the infrastructure templates:

 * Run `make -C api templates` to compile the templates and restart the webserver.
-The `templates.go` file updates should be checked in
+The `templates.go` file updates should be checked in.
 * Run `make test` to exercise the app template regression tests.
 Changes to app.tmpl almost always need accompanying test changes.
 * Pay careful attention to both the update and rollback safety of changes.
 Rollbacks are extremely important for failure recovery.